 Sherlock Holmes and Dr. Watson were creations of Sir Arthur Conan Doyle.
 Doyle was obviously a master at visualizing situations that made sense to readers who were fascinated with the author's insight with regard to detail and how meaning could be associated with the detail.
 Holmes was pictured as a man who could look around himself and clearly see evidence of importance that the average person appeared to be blind to.
 He wasn't depicted as having mystical powers.
 He was simply shown as being observant and thoughtful.

 Interestingly, the phrase "Elementary, my dear Watson" was never used in any of Doyle's writings.
 People other than Doyle put the statement together and the fit was so good that an enduring, classic phrase was formed.

 The thrust of the Watson statement is that, to an observant and thinking mind, the answer to the mystery at hand is ridiculously simple.
-The issue could be expanded by appreciating the inference that most people don’t accurately ‘observe’ nor do they ‘think’!
+The weight of the statement could be expanded by appreciating the inference that most people don’t accurately ‘observe’ nor do they ‘think’!

 My contention is that we all have the capacity, and obligation, to be ‘Sherlock Holmes’ and once we accept and build on a few simple facts of our existence, we gain a capacity to analyze and utilize huge volumes of ‘evidence’ that all of us are immersed in.
 The 'evidence' is there.
 The detective mind and approach may be missing.